 Teenage attitude is something they will all have at some point to some degree.
 One day, you will stare at the gangling long legged thing on your sofa and shudder at the thought you use to kiss those once little toes.
 That little child who us to snuggle into you now snaps at the slightest thing or growls as you approach them.
 Welcome to the teenage years and the delights of teenage attitude.
 It will seem the more you try, the more they growl.
 You try and chat to them like you use to but instead of chirpy conversation, you get one-word answers and that look.
 The more and more you try the more uncommunicative they become.

 Also, sorry to be the bearer of bad news comes the news that you are the world’s worst parent and it is solely your fault for every single bad thing in their life.
 It is at this point you might actually start to believe it all too.
-Before you resign yourself to the title of world’s worst parent let me first reassure you that you are probably not the world’s worst.
+Before you resign yourself to the title of world’s worst parent let me first reassure you that you are probably not the world’s worst and this is typical teenage behaviour and attitude.
 Your dear little snuggles have hormones rushing around their bodies creating all kinds of mischief.
 Mix that with new found freedom of teenage life, new/old friendship dynamics, exams, careers choices and anything and everything else its no wonder they are acting differently.

 So remember you are also not the only one dealing with this and even the most thoughtfully and well-mannered child will at some point test the grounds of attitude.
 With all that in mind here are 5 tips for coping with the lovely new found teenage attitude.